nicoxiang/cqrs-demo/README.md

 - Events should be stored in chronological order and new events should be appended to the previous event

-- The state of an aggregate should be recreated bill by replaying the event store
+- The state of an aggregate should be recreatable by replaying the event store

 - The event store should implement optimistic concurrency control